x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

         ]
     }

-There is only one data set in the message, and it contains two series.
+There is one data set in the message, and it contains two series.

     {
         "dimensions": [0],